Bloomberg ends presidential campaign, endorses Biden after dismal Super Tuesday

 "This race is bigger than candidates and bigger than politics," he wrote.
 "It’s about defeating Donald Trump, and with your help, we’re gonna do it."

-The president lost little time criticizing Bloomberg, writing in several Twitter posts that the former mayor "didn't have what it takes" and claiming he had wasted "a billion" dollars.
+The president lost little time in criticizing Bloomberg, writing in several Twitter posts that the former mayor "didn't have what it takes" and saying that he should fire his campaign advisers.

 Bloomberg, who sat out the first four nominating contests in the Democratic primary, had banked heavily on success on Super Tuesday and afterward, pouring almost half a billion dollars (as of late February) of his personal fortune into ad spending in the states voting on and after that day.